olewsaa/Yacht-computer/pat/README.md

 https://drive.google.com/drive/folders/1v__JXBHHD7w11SS5WyfPtMmVrzZ-uqx3

 The latest version (June 22) is : pat_45c5064_linux_armhf.deb , this is the ARM 32 bit
 version who work well with my RPi4.
-Close the any running pat and install this package.
+Close any running pat and install this package.
+After restart of pat there should be a VARA entry in the menu of possible connections in the web interface.

 Using VARA on a Raspberry Pi is not simple, the VARA is Windows program compiled for x86 processors.
 This require the Box86 x86